 During the first few weeks mum likes to be kept in a quiet peaceful environment.
 She is totally devoted to her babies, often reluctant to leave them even to go to the toilet.
 We generally need to carry her outside where she quickly races back to them as soon as she can.
 It is an intensive time for us, as we monitor them constantly in the first few days, to ensure they are drinking properly, gaining weight well, and mum is recovering from the delivery and producing enough milk and feeding each pup.
 We feed mum at least 4 times a day to ensure she has optimum nutrition to be able to best care for her babies.
 Sometimes for the first few days mums are not interested in eating, but we offer enticing nutritious small meals to ensure she is able to best care for her puppies.
 After the first week or so mum is feeling a little more relaxed and is generally ravenous by this stage so we continue 4 larger feeds a day for her.
 She is generally more content to head outside for toilet breaks and sometimes wants to rejoin the family for quick cuddles and pats, still being eager to return to her puppies should they even make a slight squeak.

 By 3 to 4 weeks mum wants to be a part of all that is happening in our family so we move her and her babies to our living room, where she is still very vigilant, but happy to leave them for increasing amounts of time, often observing diligently from nearby for some of the day.
+Toilet training becomes more an active process around now as we constantly help litle ones to get it right, right from the start.

 Mum is susceptible to milk fever, or eclampsia (totally unrelated to eclampsia in people), at this stage, as the drain on her calcium reserves is enormous.
 The demands of the puppy is the largest on mum at this stage, and sometimes the huge calcium demands from puppies drinking such large amounts cause her to develop eclampsia.
 We need to diligently and vigilantly watch here to detect the earliest signs that she is developing this, and treat promptly or have a quick trip to the vet, as this is an emergency.
 It is frightening to watch.
 The first signs are a slight disinterest in the pups, and being a little sooky, or following us around a little more (generally easy to miss signs if not looking for them), restlessness, followed by shaking and tremors.
 It progresses very quickly to full body tremors, stiff limbs, an inability to walk, drooling and can lead to fitting, coma and death quite quickly.
 We feed a high quality calcium diet but constant calcium supplementation can lead to a vicious cycle whereby here natural mobilisation of calcium is suppressed.
 Thus the need for constant monitoring.